testcontainers/testcontainers-java/docs/usage/webdriver_containers.md

   is a working Docker installation and your Java JUnit test suite.
 * Browsers are always launched from a fixed, clean image.
 This means no configuration drift from user changes or automatic browser upgrades.
+* Compatibility between browser version and the Selenium API is assured: a compatible version of the browser docker images will be automatically selected to match the version of `selenium-api-*.jar` on the classpath
 * Additionally the use of a clean browser prevents leakage of cookies, cached data or other state between tests.
 * **VNC screen recording**: Test Containers can automatically record video of test runs (optionally capturing just failing tests)